 Your home’s siding is your first line of defense against the elements and plays a significant role in determining paint lifespan.
 Certain materials naturally weather better than others.
 Here’s a general guide:

 However, remember, these are just averages.
 Factors like sun exposure, extreme temperatures, and even local humidity can shorten these timeframes, so adjust your repainting schedule accordingly.
 Harsh winters can also impact how long your paint lasts.
+Proper Painting LLC can evaluate your specific siding to provide a customized maintenance timeline.

 2. Climate: Mother Nature Has Her Say